 The key pieces of that note end up being visible in the excerpt area:

-How to Keep Track of People
+How to Organize Your List of People

 You will need a place to store information about the people you talk to.
 If you have a CRM, I’d recommend adding some custom fields to your “People.”